akutz/go-generics-the-hard-way/03-getting-started/09-multiple-generic-types.md

 > The Go compiler tries _really_ hard to infer the intended types, but it does not always work when you think it should

-Because of the way the `PrintIDAndSum[T ~string, K Numeric](T, func(...K) K)` is written, it would be easy to assume that the Go compiler _should_ be able to infer the numeric type for the `Sum` function, but it just does not always work when you think it should.
+Because of the way the `PrintIDAndSum[T ~string, K Numeric](T, SumFn[K])` is written, it would be easy to assume that the Go compiler _should_ be able to infer the numeric type for the `Sum` function, but it just does not always work when you think it should.
 Instead the program needs to specify the type for `Sum` explicitly:

 ```golang
 func main() {